JasonGROSSO/Moonshot-project/documents/report/written-report.md

 - **Command Palette**: The quick-access menu in VS Code, opened with Ctrl+Shift+P, used to run commands and access features.
 - **Webview**: A custom user interface panel in VS Code extensions, rendered using HTML, CSS, and JavaScript.
 - **Marketplace**: The Visual Studio Code Extension Marketplace where users can find, install, and manage extensions.
-- **Impact Analysis**: The process of understanding the effects of changes or the flow of data/components in a codebase, helping developers assess consequences of modifications.
+- **Impact Analysis**: The process of understanding the effects of changes or the flow of data/components in a codebase, helping developers assess the consequences of modifications.
 - **Stakeholder**: Any person or group with an interest in the project (e.g., user, developer, reviewer, or sponsor).
 - **Moonshot Project**: A capstone project at ALGOSUP demonstrating a student's mastery of targeted skills, culminating in source code, a written report, and an oral presentation.